Gus Marker: Retirement

 After retiring from professional hockey, Marker settled in Kingston, Ontario.
-He operated a building materials business, and helped develop a subdivision in the northern section of the city.
-The subdivision was originally called Marker's Acres and paid homage to two of his most respected team mates with the naming of Conacher Drive and Morenz Crescent.
-He became a member of the Kiwanis Club in Kingston, and an enthusiastic booster of amateur sport in the region.
+He operated a building materials business and helped develop a subdivision in the northern section of the city.
+The subdivision was originally called Marker's Acres and paid homage to two of his most respected teammates with the naming of Conacher Drive and Morenz Crescent.
+He became a member of the Kiwanis Club in Kingston and an enthusiastic booster of amateur sport in the region.
 Since 1980, the Kiwanis Club of Kingston has presented awards, including the Gus Marker Trophy, to honour outstanding amateur athletes in the city and district.
 Past winners of the Gus Marker Trophy have included boxer Mark Leduc (1992), hockey players Alyn McCauley (1996) and Jayna Hefford (1997), golfer Matt McQuillan (1999), and triathlete Simon Whitfield (2000).